scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-Settings that determine the compiler Assembly (dll) and class have been added under the [XEngine] configuration section in OpenSim.ini.
-See OpenSim.ini in the 'bin' folder where the OpenSim executable resides.
+Settings that determine the compiler Assembly (dll) and class have been added under the [XEngine] configuration section in OpenSim.ini.example.

+See 'OpenSim.ini.example' in the 'bin' folder where the OpenSim executable resides.

-The included OpenSim.ini.example and OpenSim.ini have the default compiler assembly set to the "LibLSLCCCompiler.dll" so that LibLSLCC is used as the default compiler.
+The included OpenSim.ini.example has the default compiler assembly set to the "LibLSLCCCompiler.dll" so that LibLSLCC is used as the default compiler.

 # Configuration I Have Added